-Federal law has required that colleges issue "Timely Warnings" of potential dangers to the campus community involving criminal activity.
+Federal law has required that universities issue "timely warnings" of potential dangers to the University community involving criminal activity.
 While such warnings must be "timely," they need not be immediate, and can await the results of investigations into the danger.
-Recent events have caused colleges to develop emergency notification systems that could quickly notify all or selected members of the campus community of immediate dangers including active shooters, fires or severe and dangerous weather incidents.
+Recent events have caused universities to develop emergency notification systems that could quickly notify all or selected members of the campus community of immediate dangers including active shooters, fires, or severe and dangerous weather incidents.